Getting your horse ready for competition

 Performance Vits & Mins is a high specification broad-spectrum vitamin and mineral supplement that contains generous levels of antioxidants for horses in medium to hard work and provides a more economical alternative to feed balancers whilst still providing appropriate levels of vitamins and minerals.

 Hannah Esberger is an international 2* dressage rider and trainer.
-She has won many of the top national dressage titles and has high hopes for her top horse, Leonidas III, who is currently competing at PSG.
+She has won many of the top national dressage titles and has high hopes for her top horse, Iggy Pop, who is currently working towards PSG.

 Hannah feeds alfalfa to her competition horses and youngsters.
 “Dressage requires a careful combination of energy and concentration,” she says.
 “Cereals have a tendency to hot up some of my horses, so I like to feed alfalfa, as it keeps them calm.

-“My top horse, Leonidas III, is currently on a diet of Hi-Fi Senior and Performance+ Balancer, with Alfa-Beet fed alongside ad-lib forage.
+“My top horse, Iggy Pop, is currently on a diet of Alfa-A Oil, Performance Fibre and Performance+ Balancer, with Alfa-Beet fed alongside ad-lib forage.
 His training regime is intense.
 This high-fibre diet provides the right level of slow-release energy and is a more natural way to feed, helping to keep his gut healthy.”
 Take a look at our other Conditioning for Showing case study, here.